jbequ5/SAGE-Enigma-Subnet/SAGE_README.md

 All vaults are open by default.
 Miners can choose to contribute, turning individual work into permanent shared value.

+### Business Development Vault
+**The demand-sensing and opportunity engine of SAGE**

+It continuously scans the real world for high-value challenges, sponsor interest, and market pain points that match the strengths of the Enigma Machine.
+Using live scraping (Serper, Apify, NewsAPI, GitHub, and X) — combined with the rich process insights from every run — it intelligently identifies, qualifies, and prioritizes opportunities.
+Leads are tracked in a dedicated CRM, scored with predictive signals, and converted into sponsored challenges and partnerships that feed directly back into the subnet’s prize pool value.
+All output is scored, compiled, and actively pruned in a Business Vault.

-### Product Development
+### Product Development Vault
 **The intelligent synthesis layer**

-Vault data, BusinessDev signals, and high-impact graph fragments converge here.
+All vault data and high-impact graph fragments converge here.
 It debates, refines, and composes the best insights into polished, shippable products: interactive kits, reusable frameworks, simulators, and structured curricula for Enigma Academy.
 Core versions remain fully open source.
 Premium features help sustain and grow the network while returning value to the community by reinvesting all revenue in the subnet.
+All outputs are scored and stored in a Product Vault.

 ## The Real Shift